stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat-command.md

 In the same way as earlier, trigger the temperature threshold.
 The display of the SenseHat will show the "Too Hot" message if you use a Pi, or you will see the command being called in the output.

-# End of IoT Workshop

-This is where the IoT Workshop ends.
-Under next steps you can find steps that allow you to build out your lab, this does require an Azure subscription.

 ## Next steps